 Selita J. Bennett-White

-Selita J. Bennett-White, born and raised in Washington D.C., attended D.C.
-Public Schools and the University of the District of Columbia, Relocated to Prince George’s County in 1980, married with a blended family of five children and employed with the Prince George’s County Public School System.
-Mrs Bennett-White became interested in serving on the Council after receiving a newsletter containing information about serving the community.
-I am a firm believer in getting involved and making a difference.
-I served as the PTO President for my son’s former school for 6 years, and am now serving as Vice President for the PTSA for Bladensburg High School.
+Selita J. Bennett-White was born and raised in Washington D.C., attended D.C.
+Public Schools and the University of the District of Columbia, relocated to Prince George’s County in 1980, and is married with a blended family of five children and employed with the Prince George’s County Public School System.
+Mrs. Bennett-White became interested in serving on the Council after receiving a newsletter containing information about serving the community.
+She is a firm believer in getting involved and making a difference.
+She served as the PTO President for my son’s former school for 6 years, and is now serving as Vice President for the PTSA for Bladensburg High School.

 Sophia Layne Bee

 Sophia Layne Bee has served as council member for the past 7 years.
-Sophia is a graduate of the Universityof Maryland; she has a BS. in Political science and a minor in Spanish.
+Sophia is a graduate of the Universityof Maryland with a BS in Political science and a minor in Spanish.
 She is passionate about the 10 years she has worked as an educator for Prince George’s county public schools.

 Sarah Turberville represents Ward 2 of the Town of Edmonston.
 She works full time as Director of Justice Programs at The Constitution Project in Washington DC, coordinating public education and advocacy efforts with respect to a variety of matters relating to the criminal justice system and protection of democracy.
 She is a member of the Maryland Bar.
 Along with her wife, daughter and unruly (but lovable) dog, she spends most weekends enjoying Edmonston’s parks and trails, gardening and porch-sitting.